Iclementem/ESP8266_SendDataWifi/README.md

 # ESP8266_SendData_PHP_MySQL_Wifi
-Sending data to a php mysql database.
+Sending data to a php mysql database with ESP8266 chip.